Procedures for determining breaches of the APS Code of Conduct and the imposition of sanctions

 - the factors that are under consideration in determining any sanction to be imposed; and

-- give the employee a reasonable opportunity to make a statement in relation to each sanction/s under consideration.
+- give the employee a reasonable opportunity to make a statement in relation to sanctions under consideration.

 - inform the employee of: